Blog > Location Intelligence > 4 Industries Using Location Intelligence to Make Better Decisions

 4 Industries Using Location Intelligence to Make Better Decisions

-Today’s companies are becoming experts at extracting business intelligence from data.
+Today’s companies are becoming experts at extracting business intelligence from data and making business decisions.
 One element that’s still underutilized is location intelligence.

 What is location intelligence?